replay/ngx_http_generate_secure_download_links/README.md

 Default: 1

 Time in seconds which specifies how often the links should be regenerated.
 This also influences the precision of the spcified expiration time.
-If period_length is 60 and expiration_time is 300, the generated links will be valid for a timerange between 240 and 300 seconds.

-You might be wondering why anybody would want a period_length other than 1 second, simply because the browser caches don't work if the link changes every second.

 ### generate_secure_download_link_secret ###